How to Fix a Sagging Mattress

-If you've been experiencing a sinking feeling in your mattress, don't worry – you're not alone.
-A lot of people find that their mattresses start to sag over time.
-Not only is this problem annoying, but it can also cause a whole spate of health issues down the line, such as lower back pain and insomnia.
+If you've been experiencing a sinking feeling in your mattress, don't worry, you're not alone.
+Many people find that their mattresses start to sag over time.

 looking for a new mattress?
 Purple offers a variety of mattresses for all sleeping positions and body types.
 Purples Gelflex Grid is firm enough to support you.
 While providing the comfort you need.

 You can’t exactly undo the damage that’s already been done.
 Fortunately, there are some simple things you can do to improve the problem and prevent a mattress from sagging prematurely, including flipping and rotating your mattress regularly, using a mattress topper, and pairing your mattress with the right foundation.

 Here are a few strategies you can try:

 Flipping a mattress means turning it over to one side while rotating a mattress means turning it 180 degrees, changing where you place your head and feet on the bed.
 Doing these regularly can help prevent it from sagging prematurely.

 We recommend rotating your mattress every three to six months.
 This can help distribute your weight more evenly across the mattress’ surface.
 Rotating also helps slow down the process of sagging if it has already begun.
 By switching the head and foot of your bed regularly, you alternate which parts of the bed bear the most weight for a given time.

 However, not all mattresses should be flipped or rotated.
 For some types of mattresses, flipping and rotating can cause damage to the bed.
 Check out our guide to learn more about if you should flip or rotate your mattress, or contact your manufacturer for advice on whether your mattress is flippable.